Wake, Okayama: History

 The Wake area is part of ancient Bizen Province.
 The important Nara period official Wake no Kiyomaro is from this area.
 During the Edo Period, it was part of the holdings of Okayama Domain.
 Following the Meiji restoration, the village of Wake was established within Wake District, Okayama with the creation of the modern municipalities system on April 1, 1889.
 It was raised to town status on February 6, 1901.
 On March 1, 2006 Wake was officially merged with the neighboring town of Saeki, also from Wake District.
 The newly merged town retains the name 'Wake'.

 Government

 Wake has a mayor-council form of government with a directly elected mayor and a unicameral city council of 12 members.
 Wake, collectively with the city of Bizen, contributes two members to the Okayama Prefectural Assembly.
 In terms of national politics, the town is part of the Okayama 1st district of the lower house of the Diet of Japan.

 Economy

 The economy of Wake is based agriculture and food processing, and the cultivation of fruit trees such as grapes, apples, plums, and cherries.

 Education

-Wake has three public elementary schools and two public junior high schools operated by the city government, as well as one public high school administered by the Okayama Prefectural Board of Education.
+Wake has three public elementary schools and two public junior high schools operated by the city government, and one public high school operated by the Okayama prefectural Board of Education.